peiyuncai/restaurant-api/README.md

 There are still many improvements space.
 I will note down here.

 1. Unit tests are to be added
+2. Should separate out DB model from domain model, currently we use the same model for both for simplicity(though make testing more difficult)
-2. Error handling can be more concise and unified
+3. Error handling can be more concise and unified
-3. Separate request and response models from handler files
+4. Separate request and response models from handler modules
-4. Move common functions out from handlers
 5. Menu models are actually dummy models.
-Otherwise, we can validate received Menu with DB's Menu or have different implementation to avoid request data manipulation
+Otherwise, we should validate received Menu with DB's Menu or have different implementation to avoid data manipulation, ex. price
-6. Limit the number of thread serving API requests
+6. Limit the number of threads serving API requests
-7. Archive completed order to another data store
+7. Archive completed order to another table (another data structure)
-8. Avoid order override when it's not completed yet
-9. Improve order cancellation, maybe we can cancel those meals not yet being prepared.
+8. Improve order cancellation, maybe we can cancel those meals not yet being prepared.